avetik1982/android-mvp-with-rotation-support/README.md

 It dismisses the progress dialog after having a result of the task, then applies UI changes and shows some custom dialog.

-What's the goal of this example.
+What's the goal of this example?

 Not to have any crashes or invalid states in the app.

-What covers this example:
+What covers this example?

 - Does not hide the dialog when the user rotates the device.
 - Does not apply UI changes after async task result, when progress